karunakar1308/devops-interview-prep/panel-member-insights.md

 ### **Opening (5 minutes):**

 **You:** "Thanks for taking the time.
-Before we dive into technical questions, I wanted to say I was really impressed reading about your 25+ years at Humana and the major transformations you've led—from building the HRMS platforms to now leading the shift to centralized DevOps.
-What's kept you at Humana through all these technology generations?"
+Before we dive into technical questions, I wanted to say I was really impressed reading about your 25+ years at  and the major transformations you've led—from building the HRMS platforms to now leading the shift to centralized DevOps.
+What's kept you at  through all these technology generations?"

 **Impact:** Personal, respectful, shows research, opens rapport